 The rats got very quiet.
 They slapped each other’s arms and pointed.

 “Shit,” Patch said, so under his breath she barely heard him.
 Everyone, from noble to street rat, knew Patch’s description; the elite needed to recognize him if he came for them, and the commoner needed to know who to avoid when he chased.
-And there was the myriad of stories, from those like Lykas’s to horror fictions warning all within hearing of the tall blond man with a blue-decorated black patch across his right eye.
+And there was the myriad of stories, from those like Lykas’s to horror fictions warning all within hearing of the tall blond man with a blue-decorated black patch across his right eye and a deadly record.
 They laughed together over it, though the attention made him uneasy.

 Gabby leapt up and raced around the table, skidded to a stop and stuck out her hand, almost bapping him in the tummy.
-“I’m Gabrielda,” she informed him.
+“I’m Gabrielda, but Gabby for short,” she informed him.
 “I’m a reading circle rat!
 You’re Patch, aren’t you?
 You’re the Lady’s partner?”

 “I am,” he said, shaking her hand.
 “Nice to meet you, Gabby.”

-Nerik shoved right next to Gabby, his eyes wide.
-For the normally reserved, suspicious lad, Patch’s presence meant something more to him than famed chaser, because he would have held back, otherwise.
+Nerik shoved right next to the other rat, his eyes wide.
+For the reserved, suspicious lad, Patch’s presence meant something more to him than famed chaser, because he would have held back, otherwise.
 “I’m Nerik!”

 Patch shook his hand, too.
 He beamed brighter than Rin and Lyet put together.
 “Hi, Nerik.
 Good to meet you.”

 The older kids of her reading circle held back, though Scand wanted to jump up and join the crowd.
-He kept glancing at Rin and Lyet, Lykas and Jandra, and kept his seat, along with Brone, who unabashedly stared.
-Midir and Ciaran smiled, fighting not to laugh aloud, and Neassa twinkled in amusement, while she sipped her tea.
+His gaze flicked between Rin and Lyet, Lykas and Jandra, but he kept his seat, along with Brone, who unabashedly stared.
+Midir and Ciaran smiled, fighting not to laugh aloud, and Neassa twinkled in amusement while she sipped her tea.

-It took a moment, for the rats to realize the Eaves had silenced.
-They turned around and stared at the adults who, in turn, stared at Patch.
+It took a moment for the rats to realize silence fell.
+They turned around and stared at the adults who, in turn, gawked at Patch.
 Reactions ranged from fearful to faint to shocked to flabbergasted astoundment.
 Dachs swore into the silence, annoyed.

 Patch smirked at him.
 “No one won.”